 When I stumbled upon a greatly discounted Princess cruise to the Black Sea, I knew I could not let it pass me by.
-My European travel buddy, Jo, and I packed our bags and set out on our 23 hour flight to Athens, where the cruise embarked from, arriving the next afternoon.
-This was my second trip to Athens, so other than a food tour, we had no plans other than to see as much as possible in the 24 hours we had before our cruise set sail.
-Check out how I spent my my first 24 hours in Athens pounding the pavement and cramming in as much as possible.
+My European travel buddy, Jo, and I packed our bags and set out on our 23 hour flight to Athens, where the cruise embarked from.
+This was my second trip to Athens, so other than a food tour.
+Jo and I had no plans other than to see as much as possible in the 24 hours that we had before our cruise set sail.
+Here is how we spent our first 24 hours in Athens pounding the pavement and cramming in as much as possible.

 We arrived at the Athens airport and found it incredibly easy to manage and very well marked; even the most novice traveler would be able to navigate through here effortlessly.
 Our cab ride to the hotel was 40€ and took about 30 minutes.
 Jo selected The Hermes Hotel, based on Trip Advisor reviews.
 It was located on Apollonos Street in the historic Plaka neighborhood, which is near the Acropolis, the most popular tourist attraction in Athens.
 Plaka is filled with pedestrian shops, restaurants, and cafes, as well as offers a great setting for people watching.
 Heed caution because it is known for pickpocketing.

 Jo and I reached the top of the Acropolis and took photos at the Temple of Dionysus, overlooking the marvelous city of Athens, and the Parthenon, which always seems to be receiving some sort of restoration.
-The Parthenon was a former temple dedicated to the Goddess Athena, daughter of Zeus, and features 8 columns running across the front as well as the back and 17 along the sides.
+The Parthenon was a former temple dedicated to the Goddess Athena, daughter of Zeus.
+It features 8 columns running across the front as well as the back and 17 along the sides.
 The Palace of Nike was built between 421 and 406 BC and is one of the oldest remaining buildings in Ionic style.
-The roof is supported by columns in the shape of women, but unfortunately it was closed for renovations.
+Columns in the shape of women support the roof.
+Unfortunately, it was closed for renovations.

-After seeing enough of the Acropolis, we jumped back on the bus and continued the tour, stopping at the Panathenaic Stadium (site of the first modern Olympic Games in 1896), Temple of Zeus, Parliament, and the National Library.
+After seeing enough of the Acropolis, we jumped back on the bus and continued the tour.
+Our next stop was the Panathenaic Stadium, site of the first modern Olympic Games in 1896.
+We also saw the Temple of Zeus, Parliament, and the National Library.

-We chose The Greco’s Project for a delicious dinner consisting of Greek salads, chicken souvlaki, and pork gyros.
-A true Greek salad is not like one we are used to in America where lettuce is the star ingredient.
-In fact, it is comprised of feta cheese, herbs (mostly oregano), fresh tomatoes, cucumbers, kalamata olives (sometimes), thinly sliced red onions, and green peppers.
-There is something about the taste of the cucumbers and tomatoes in Greece, bursting with flavor in your mouth; the best I have ever had.
 Souvlaki is meat that has been cubed, marinated, threaded onto a kebab stick, broiled over charcoal, and served in pita bread.
 It is topped with tomatoes and onions plus your choice of tzatziki or spicy red sauce.
 Beef is not a common staple in Athens, so be prepared to pay extra if that is the meat you prefer as they do not raise cows.
 Chicken and pork are the more popular and inexpensive choices.
 Gyros were 3,90€ and Greek salads 4€, which I found very inexpensive for a trendy restaurant.
-After dinner, we roamed around Plaka discovering the best streets to shop and called it a night, our bodies begging for rest.
+After dinner, we roamed around Plaka discovering the best streets to shop and called it a night, as our bodies begged for rest.

-The check-in at the Hermes Hotel was easy, the accommodations were clean and satisfactory, and they had a lift to help manage luggage.
+The check-in at the Hermes Hotel was super quick and easy.
+The accommodations were clean and satisfactory, plus they had a lift to help manage luggage.
 Our room was located on the second floor and consisted of twin beds, a couch setting, and a small balcony.
-Super fast WIFI and breakfast were included.
+Fast Wi-Fi and breakfast were included.
 The air condition was turned on and running, but our room was still extremely warm.
 The front desk staff offered us adapters for our electronics as we forgot to bring them, and clear, concise directions along with maps for our walks.
-The Hermes Hotel has a lovely lobby to hang out in, providing alcoholic beverages, as well as offer free coffee and water most times of the day.
+The Hermes Hotel had a lovely lobby to hang out in, provided alcoholic beverages, and free coffee and water most of the day.

 The next morning, we enjoyed the breakfast buffet, full of food, juices, coffee, and tea on the mezzanine.
-Some items available were scrambled eggs, beans and wieners, bruschetta, tomato salad, cereals, pastries, creamy Greek yogurt, fresh fruits, tiramisu, and Greek cheese pies.
+The breakfast had scrambled eggs, beans and wieners, bruschetta, tomato salad, cereals, pastries, creamy Greek yogurt, fresh fruits, tiramisu, and Greek cheese pies.
 Jo and I were both impressed by the amount of food choices and the organized set-up.

-Even though our taxi driver did not speak English, we were able to convey to him that we wanted to grab our luggage and have him continue driving us to the cruise port.
-He waited while we checked out of the hotel and then we were port bound to meet the Emerald Princess ship.
+Our taxi driver did not speak English, but we were able to convey to him that we wanted to grab our luggage and continue our drive to the cruise port.
+He patiently waited while we checked out of the hotel.
+We then set out to meet the Emerald Princess ship.
 Imagine our surprise after riding well over 30 minutes in the congested traffic, when the driver calculated our bill and the entire amount was under 20€.
 Score!
 We embarked on to our ship and started our vacation exploring the Black Sea.

 Athens surprised me on this trip by offering much more than I anticipated.
 The touristy area I always hear about, Plaka, was not nearly as exciting as some other neighborhoods we explored, so I suggest moving around the city, preferably on foot as most destinations are within a 45-60 minute walk.
 Be leary of parks as some shady people were lurking.
 Say hello to the dogs of Athens and give their government a big shout out for taking care of all the homeless dogs by not only immunizing and spay/neutering them, but for making sure they are fed and happy.
-Fat stray dogs are littered all around the city, lounging in the middle of door fronts or parks, and simply behaving and wanting your attention.
-It is wonderful that a government program stepped up to make sure these dogs are cared for and that quality speaks volumes for this American.
-Kudos, from me and my animal lover friends, Athens!
+Fat stray dogs roam all around the city, lounging in the middle of door fronts or parks, and simply behaving and wanting your attention.
+It is wonderful that their government program stepped up to make sure these animals are cared for.
+That speaks volumes for this American.
+Kudos, Athens from my animal lover friends and me!

-Hint: Have some Euro coins available for use of the WC (water closets= restrooms)
+Hint: Keep Euro coins available for use of the WC (water closets= restrooms)